John Pierce (songwriter)

 John Pierce (born in Montana) is an American country music singer-songwriter.
 His debut single, "I'd Still Have You," peaked at No. 59 on the Billboard Hot Country Songs chart in February 2006.
 Pierce recorded an album for RCA Nashville with producer Byron Gallimore that was originally scheduled to be released in 2006.

 Pierce wrote Zac Brown Band's number one single "Sweet Annie".
+In 2020, he signed a publishing contract with Universal Music Publishing Nashville.